garetht/amanar/README.md

 We compile the JSON Schema for the Amanar configuration into the Go binary for convenience.

-To regenerate this file when the data is updated, run `go-bindata amanar_config_schema.json`.
+To regenerate this file when the data is updated, run `go generate`.